 A serious-sounding term, but what does it mean?

-Most athletes experience the anaerobic threshold zone when they put in some serious work and add power to their workouts.
-When you reach it, It feels like a burn in the muscles and you will truly have to push yourself to continue.
-When a lot of power is used over a short period - like in weightlifting, sprints or those exhausting HIIT workouts - your muscles need more oxygen than what your bloodstream can provide.
-The anaerobic threshold kicks in when the intensity of exercise intensity is highly increased, and the aerobic system can no longer keep up with the energy demand.
+Most athletes experience the anaerobic threshold zone when putting in some serious work.
+When a lot of power is used over a short period of time - like sprints or those exhausting HIIT workouts - the types of workouts when your muscles need more oxygen than what your bloodstream can provide.

-Unlike aerobic metabolism, which provides long-lasting energy, the anaerobic system is far from sustainable.
-Working at 95% effort, the anaerobic threshold lasts for about 120-240 seconds as it burns through muscle glycogen and lactic acid.
-Once we reach the limits of our anaerobic tolerance the anaerobic threshold kicks in and the pain and burn level increases.
-Our muscles will stiffen up and we need to slow down or stop.
-The bottom line of the physiological processes is that when we push hard, we use more oxygen that we can physically inhale.
+Unlike aerobic metabolism, the anaerobic one is far from sustainable.
+Working at 95% effort, anaerobic threshold lasts for about 120-240 seconds, as it burns through muscle glycogen and lactic acid.
+Once we're reaching the limits of our anaerobic tolerance, the burn and pain levels increase, our muscles stiffen up and we need to stop, or at least, slow down.
+The bottom line of all those physiological background processes is that when we push hard, we use more oxygen than we can physically inhale.

-At Airofit, we have developed special respiratory training programs that allow you to focus directly on abnea, so you can boost your anaerobic tolerance without disrupting your ongoing training schedule.
+At Airofit, we have developed special respiratory training programs that allow you to focus directly on your apnea, so you can boost your anaerobic tolerance without disrupting your ongoing training schedule.